Shanmukhanda Front

 Each of these courses is of 7 years duration.
 Students who successfully complete the 7-year course in each of the faculties (obtaining at least 50% of the total aggregate marks in the 7th year) will become eligible for consideration for the Proficiency Certificate - SHANMUKHA SANGEETHA / NATYA MANI by the Sabha.
 For this purpose the students will be subjected to a separate special practical and written test assessment.

-In addition, the school also coaches students for a 2-year Diploma course in Karnatic Vocal Classical (KVC), which is recognized by the University of Mumbai.
+In addition, the school also coaches students for a 2-year Diploma course in Carnatic Vocal Classical (KVC), which is recognized by the University of Mumbai.
 The course is based on a syllabus approved by the University of Mumbai and is held every year from June to April.

 For further details regarding courses and admissions, please contact:

-The Vidyalaya’s Office 022-24078888 (4 to 8 pm Monday to Saturday)
+The Vidyalaya’s Office 022-24078888 Ext.
+202 (4 to 8 pm Monday to Saturday)

 Email: bhamusicprincipal@shanmukhananda.com